googleapis/google-cloud-python/docs/bigquery-usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Start a job loading data asynchronously from a set of CSV files, located on
-GCloud Storage, appending rows into an existing table.
-First, create the job
+Google Cloud Storage, appending rows into an existing table.
+First, create
-locally:
+the job locally:

 .. doctest::